How a Backyard Became My First Teacher of Renewal

 4 min read

-As our bare feet hit the red, soft soil below, we looked around, feeling excited.
-We had discovered a new secret hiding place.
-Then, we noticed a tiny, beautiful gecko nestled in the dust and shade.
-In its stillness, we observed that its tail was missing.
+Our feet sank into the red, soft soil as we looked around, feeling as though we’d found a secret hiding place.
+That’s when we saw it — a tiny gecko resting in the dust, its tail missing.

-When my parents met us, showing alarming concern, as my sister and I shouted over one another in panicked excitement, trying to explain our tragic find.
-My father laughed kindly, calming us down and telling us everything was fine.
+When my parents finally met us, showing alarming concern, my sister and I were shouting over one another in panicked excitement, trying to explain our tragic find.
+But then my father laughed kindly, calming us down and assuring us that everything was fine.

-He explained that the gecko must have got its tail caught on something, or something tried to catch it.
-He explained the geckos tail’s release is nature’s incredible design to save the gecko from a predator, furthermore, he mentioned that geckos can regrow their tails again.
+He explained that the gecko must have gotten its tail caught on something, or that something had tried to catch it.
+Then, he told us that a gecko’s ability to release its tail is part of nature’s incredible design to help it escape predators.
+Finally, he mentioned that geckos can even regrow their tails again.

 At this early age in life learning the quiet wisdom of nature, how it heals.
 We watched that gecko for days, checking on him like a nurse tending a patient.
 And slowly, the tail began to return.
 It was a miracle to us.